IV: Here & Now

 “Is this some kind of birthday prank?
 Did Ty put you up to this?”

 Normally, Ty’s pranks are mediocre at best, but he’s the only person in the world aside from myself who might have known about my childhood imaginary friend.
 If he did though, I must have told him about it so long ago that I can’t even remember having done it.
-The fact that he still could still remember something like that after all these years is actually pretty impressive.
+The fact that he could still remember something like that after all these years is actually pretty impressive.

 “What prank?” the pale stranger asks as he makes sure that my footing is once again safely situated.